Search Knowledge Base by Keyword

 Another Employee Ownership Situation

-The Watson CPA Group is currently exploring the poor man’s version of an ESOP where our primary entity is a C corporation which has a robust shareholder agreement for buying and selling of shares.
-Why do you need a shareholder agreement?
-If you own 5% of a privately held small business you basically own 0%.
+WCG has implemented the poor man’s version of an ESOP where our primary entity is a C corporation which has a robust Shareholder Agreement for buying and selling of shares.
+Why do you need a Shareholder Agreement?
+If you own 5% of a privately held small business, you basically own 0%.
 Huh?

 Unless there is a market (public or private) where the minority shareholder can sell his or her shares, a 5% ownership in a privately held small business is not marketable and therefore not as valuable.
 In the business valuation world we call this degradation of value a discount for lack of control (DLOC) and a discount for lack of marketability (DLOM).